Events for all Levels and InterestsStay

 This research bulletin examines what the literature refers to as “new learners” or “critically engaged learners.”
 It explores the responsibilities our institutions have to create opportunities for these learners to actively engage in creative discovery, problem definition, and appropriate use of information technologies.
 It is based on a literature review and accompanying conceptualizations that begin to answer important questions about institutional development for a technologically sophisticated age.

 Citation for this work : Moore, Anne H., Shelli B. Fowler, Brent K. Jesiek, John F. Moore, and C. Edward Watson.
 “Learners 2.0?
 IT and 21st-Century Learners in Higher Education” (Research Bulletin, Issue 7).
-Boulder, CO: EDUCAUSE Center for Applied Research, 2008, available from http://www.educause.edu/ecar.
+Boulder, CO: EDUCAUSE Center for Analysis and Research, 2008, available from http://www.educause.edu/ecar.